Little-Podi/Collaborative_Perception/README.md

 - In Joint Set, the OPV2V test split (16 scenes), OPV2V test culver city split (4 scenes), OPV2V validation split (9 scenes), V2XSet test split (19 scenes) and V2XSet validation split (6 scenes) are combined together as a much larger evaluation dataset (totaling 54 different scenes) to allow more stable ranking.
 The evaluated models are trained on a joint set of OPV2V train split and V2XSet train split.
 - For fair comparison, all methods adopt the same one-stage training strategy in ideal settings (i.e., no pose error or time delay) without message compression, extra fusion modules (e.g., down-sampling convolution layers) of intermediate collaboration mode are simplified if not necessary to mitigate the concern about the actual performance gain.
-- Some of the reproduced results may be not satisfactory enough, cautious tuning and elaborate strategies are needed.
+- Some of the results shown here are not satisfactory, cautious tuning and elaborate strategies are needed.
+Note that the reproduced results above are just quick and fair evaluations for popular collaborative perception methods without too much variants during training and inference.
+Please refer to the original papers or open-source codes collected below for detailed settings, which could be more helpful.